a-to-m/board/README.md

   * Charger for the battery.

+Design objectives for now:

+  * Target a production run of about 25 building blocks.
+Then we can test the product in the wild, with five sets of five blocks.

+  * Design for quick PCBA (if using Seeed Fusion, then use their OPLs).
+That allows us to iterate quickly.

 The base station communicates by Wi-Fi with another device, such as a phone or a PC.
 For simplicity it may be possible to use the same PCB as for a block, but with slightly different firmware, and with a